Aptly labeled as the “Glistening city of the Caribbean sea”

-Cancun, aptly labeled as the “Glistening city of the Caribbean sea”, is an immensely gorgeous tropical nirvana that has become synonymous with luxury, palatial resorts, deluxe hotels and world-famous beaches.
+Cancun, an immensely gorgeous tropical nirvana that has become synonymous with luxury, palatial resorts, deluxe hotels and world-famous beaches.
 Often billed as America’s ultimate spring break destination, this Mexican haven is also well-known as an intoxicating playground with wild parties and a crazy nightlife circuit.
 When spring breaks sets in, Cancun flaunts its youthful hippie nature, luring throngs of sizzling eye candies, partyholics and college kids.
 Trust me, there are a lot of things to do in Cancun for young folks who want to get drunk and tanned on spring break.

 But, don’t let Cancun’s energetic feel and colorful parties fool you.
 There’s more to this Mexican coastal city than its infamous nightlife and gorgeous coastline.
 As a matter of fact, there are plenty of fabulously cool things to do in Cancun, for those who are traveling with their family.
 What’s more, the city has a glut of historic wonders that would give a sweeping overview of the ancient Mayan civilization.